bcgov/cas-pipeline/README.md

 ## Terraform in CAS repos

-### Components

-#### `~/helm/terraform-bucket-provision/`

-This repo contains a Helm chart that contains a job that will import and run Terraform files.
-It deploys at the pre-install, pre-upgrade hooks.
-This chart references secrets and config that is deployed to a namespace when a project is provisioned by *`cas-pipeline`* (credentials, project_id, kubeconfig, terraform backendconfig).

-`terraform-apply.yaml`: This file defines the Job that deploys a container to run Terraform.
-Secrets (deployed by `make provision`) contain the credentials and `.tfbackend` Terraform uses to access the GCP buckets where it stores state.
-The `terraform-modules.yaml` ConfigMap is what pulls in the Terraform scripts that will be run.

-#### `~/helm/terraform-bucket-provision/terraform`

-In tandem with the Helm chart is a Terraform module that creates GCP storage buckets, service accounts to access those buckets (admins and viewers) and injects those credentials into OpenShift for usage.
-These modules are pulled in via a configMap which pulls all files from this charts `/terraform` directory.
-These are bundled with the chart as the way we use Terraform is currently identical in our CAS projects.

 ### Usage

 1. Import the Helm Chart into your project's main chart as a dependency.